Social Marketing to the Business Customer

 While you can find zillions of “social media gurus” online who can set up a Facebook Page or Twitter account for your business, you’re really not going anywhere unless you have a strategy.
 And Gillin and Schwartzman deliver with a deep dive into identifying business goals and mapping them to metrics.
 “Setting a goal like ‘increase sales’ is too general because there are far too many ways to attack the task,” they write.
 “A better goal is ‘increase sales of left-handed finambulators by 50 percent by expanding distribution channels.’ ”

 The authors also offer a timely look at how companies can take advantage of crowdsourcing to improve their products and internal processes.
 Brands using customer forums include Dell’s IdeaStorm, Procter & Gamble’s Connect + Develop, BestBuy’s IdeaX, Starbucks’ MyStarbucks Idea and Salesforce.com’s IdeaExchange.
 UserVoice has developed a number of innovation forums for customers for companies such as Nokia and Sun (now part of Oracle).

 Influence, decision-making, lead generation — it’s all here.
-Whether you’re a small business owner looking to get your arms around social media, a senior manager at a Fortune 1000 business or a marketer trying to pick up tips about this dynamic new landscape, “Social Marketing” has something chewy to offer.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Whether you’re a small business owner looking to get your arms around social media, a senior manager at a Fortune 1000 business or a marketer trying to pick up tips about this dynamic new landscape, “Social Marketing” has something chewy to offer.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.